Environment

 And finally, there is food-processing waste, like pea pods, vegetable peelings, sugar beet pulp and even spent grain from beer making.
 Cheers!

-To learn more about what British farmers are doing to be more environmentally friendly, see our farmer stories
+Agriculture is uniquely placed to be part of the solution against climate change and nature restoration.
+To hear more from some British farmers about what they are doing to be more environmentally friendly, see our farmer stories.